What is happening?

 PROFESSIONAL DEVELOPMENT

-This has been a good initiative, and on balance has done a certain amount of good – BUT the appointment of trainers (non-celebrants) has been unjust and unintelligent.
+This has been a good initiative, and on balance, it has done a certain amount of good, but the appointment of trainers (non-celebrants) has been unjust and unintelligent.

 What should happen. – Creeping legalism has made most celebrants, but especially those who lack a good general education, paranoid about unimportant points of law.
-It has contributed to ignorance and a counter-productive preoccupation on the law and procedures, instead of the main responsibility of serving the public with ceremonies which have meaning, beauty and substance..
+It has contributed to ignorance and a counterproductive preoccupation with the law and procedures, instead of the main responsibility of serving the public with ceremonies that have meaning, beauty, and substance.

 Pingback: Celebrant Issues with Attorney-General-2014 | International College of Celebrancy (Est.1995)